mattdear/circle-lab-project/Meeting Notes/Meeting Notes.md

 - Confirmed that the remaining task test the final version uploaded to the server.
 This to be done by all.
 - Other than this all work is complete and the repo is ready to be closed off.
 - Mark to notify Matt or Josh once work is complete and then the repo will be closed down.
+- Checked if anyone had an issues, none were mention so closed the meeting.

 Attendees = Emma, Mark, Josh, Matt, Juan